warrengmartin/Which-Movie-For-Me/README.md

 # Which-Movie-For-Me

 This repository contains a Python implementation of a collaborative filtering model for movie recommendations, built using PyTorch.
+This model is based on Jeremy Howards model on Kaggle: https://www.kaggle.com/code/jhoward/collaborative-filtering-deep-dive

 ## Description